Agenda

 Contaminated site cleanup is essential to the long-term health of First Nations residents in Canada’s arctic.
 The Faro Mine was abandoned in 1998 after the project owner declared bankruptcy and extensive remediation efforts have been ongoing since 2009.
 Topics of discussion will include:

-- Lessons learned from the Faro Mine and other remediation projects
+- Hearing Lessons learned from the Faro Mine and how Dena Nezziddi Development Corporation (DNDC) is leveraging the remediation to benefit Ross River.

 Networking luncheon